 What is KRA and KPI?
 What’s the difference between them?

-KRA, Key Responsibility Areas weren’t established until the 1900s.
+KRA, Key Responsibility Areas, weren’t established until the 1900s.
 After Elton Mayo measured the relationship between productivity and the work environment in 1920, the government also contributed to improving employee satisfaction in 1950.
 The Performance Rating Act and Incentive Awards Act were introduced by them.
 Aubrey Daniels was the one to coin the term ‘performance management’ a couple of decades after that.
 After a series of evolutionary steps, performance management finally came online in the 2000s.

 What is KRA?

-What is KPI?
+What is a KPI?

 How to write KRAs?